grassrootseconomics/docs.grassecon.org/docs/edu/training.md

         12.
     9. What does your competitor charge?
 What is the Market Rate?
         13. ksh 20 for 1 jerry can (20ltr jerry can) Market price
-    10. How do customers pay in CIC and national currency (minimum or maximum CIC)
+    10. How do customers pay in CAV and national currency (minimum or maximum CAV)
         14. The  profit per jerrycan will be buying price minus selling price which is Ksh 20 - 12 = Ksh 8
-        15. This is how much is expected when selling  1 jerry can for ksh15 and 5CIC
+        15. This is how much is expected when selling  1 jerry can for ksh15 and 5CAV
     11. What is your revenue? e.g total sales (daily monthly yearly?)
         16. Revenue per tank
             1. Ksh 15 * 250 = 3750
-            2. CIC 5 * 250 = 1250
+            2. CAV 5 * 250 = 1250
     12. What are your costs? e.g rent, electricity, transport. (daily monthly yearly?)
     13. What is the profit margin?
         17. Profit margin
         18. Ksh 3750 - Ksh 3000 = Ksh750
-        19. CIC 1250
+        19. CAV 1250
         20. Ksh.
 3000 will be used to refill water in the water tank.
 3. **Management**
     14. Who is doing the quality control?
 In a community project, committee members, group officials can take roles in quality control.
 Ensuring expected standards are met.